GilbertQue/Fabric/README.md

 **"Blog - Get All Fabric Items - Actual Pure Python"** This gets all the Fabric Items in your tenant using a Python ONLY notebook.

-**"Blog - DuckDB SQL Code to read from Delta Tables"** This notebook will show you how to read data from Lakehouse tables using SQL.
+**"Blog - DuckDB SQL Code to read from Delta Tables"** This Python notebook will show you how to read data from Lakehouse tables using SQL.

+**"Blog - Python - DuckDB - Writing to Lakehouse Table"** This Python notebook will show you how to write data from a data frame to a Lakehouse Table using DuckDB SQL.